SomeSuperCoder/HashScript/README.md

     print("Yet another something")
 end
 ```
-Or you can use the ":" symbol instead of the then keyword:
+Or you can use the ":" symbol instead of the then keyword(in all later examples the ":" symbol will be used instead of the then keyword):
 ```python
 var a = 1213